BlackFalcons/Boxing-Game-Hacked/README.md

 ### What does the hacked version include?
 1. All stats are set to base 80.
-2. Translated all Japanese to English (Google translated all Japanse to English so it's not flawless).
+2. Translated all Japanese to English.